dobots/scenario_runner/bt_demo/README.md

 <img src="https://github.com/dobots/scenario_runner/blob/main/img/wiki_bt.png" width = "400" />
 </p>

-For each pair of nodes the outgoing node is called parent and the incoming node is called child.
+For each pair of nodes, the outgoing node is called the parent and the incoming node is called the child.
 The root has only one child and no parent.
 The control flow node has one parent and at least one child.
-The execution node, also called leaf node has no child only a parent.
+The execution node, also called the leaf node has no child only a parent.

 Source: [https://www.wikiwand.com/en/Behavior_tree_(artificial_intelligence,_robotics_and_control)](https://www.wikiwand.com/en/Behavior_tree_(artificial_intelligence,_robotics_and_control))